-This section combines Sections 5A, 7 and 11 in the UDMSA and Sections 4b. and c., 6, 7b., 9a. and 12 of A1949, since the information required to be submitted with an initial application for a license and the information required to renew a license is substantially similar.
+This section combines Sections 5, 7 and 11 in the UDMSA since the information required to be submitted with an initial application for a license and the information required to renew a license is substantially similar.

 The language in subsection a.(7) regarding prior jurisdictions in which services were provided or in which an individual received debt-management services was expanded to follow the NCCUSL draft in order to provide greater clarity.
+Subsection a.(10) was modified to track the NCCUSL draft more closely.
 Subsection a.(19) contains language taken from N.J.A.C.
 3:25-2.2(a)(11).
 Subsection b.(5) has been revised to include reference to New Jersey's statutory requirements for not-for-profit entities.